-If you drink alcohol, drink coffee, smoke, take recreational drugs or prescription meds, your liver has to really increase Phase 1 activities to keep up with detox.
+If you drink alcohol, drink coffee, smoke, or take recreational drugs or prescription meds, your liver has to really increase Phase 1 activities to keep up with detox.

 Phase 1 detox is designed to make toxins water soluble in order to enter phase 2.
-Many times, this process fails due to lack of nutrients or lack of antioxidants.
+Many times, this process fails due to a lack of nutrients or lack of antioxidants.

 Phase 1 nutrients needed for detox include:

 Phase 2 detox pathway focuses on reformulating or conjugating water soluble phase 1 metabolites.
-It does this by using 6 different pathways that complete the breakdown of toxins and remove them from your body through bile, poop and urine.
+It does this by using 6 different pathways that complete the breakdown of toxins and remove them from your body through bile, poop, and urine.

 Phase 2 nutrients needs for detox:

 Glutathione is known as the “mother of detox nutrients”.
 It is made by your liver specifically for both phases of detox.
-Six phase 2 channels further break down water soluble molecules from phase 1 and bind them (conjugate) to certain protein molecules for removal from your body.
+Six phase 2 channels further break down water-soluble molecules from phase 1 and bind them (conjugate) to certain protein molecules for removal from your body.
 Your kidneys are just as important for this process as your liver.
 This is often forgotten in a quick liver cleanse process.
 What happens if your kidney pathways are clogged?
 If phase 2 isn’t happening properly, concentrated toxins re-enter your bloodstream.
 This can cause a whole host of health problems including food intolerances.

-Detox for weight loss depends on a healthy gut mucosal lining (Shimizu, 2012) meaning that you are not suffering from leaky gut and you are maintaining a healthy microbiome balance of the precise bacterial and chemical environment.
+Detox for weight loss depends on a healthy gut mucosal lining (Shimizu, 2012) meaning that you are not suffering from a leaky gut and you are maintaining a healthy microbiome balance of the precise bacterial and chemical environment.

-Improving your detoxification pathways begins with eating a nutrient-dense, diverse, whole foods diet.
+Improving your detoxification pathways begins with eating a nutrient-dense, diverse, whole-foods diet.
 This is the best way to support your body’s digestive detoxification processes (Hodges & Minich, 2015).

-Healthy fats especially essential fatty acids (omega 3s and 6s) to support Phase 1 such as oily fishes – wild caught salmon, sardines, mackerel and grass fed pasture raised meats.
-Also consume healthy fats such as olive oil, grass-fed butter and coconut oil that will put less stress on your liver and help your cells to dispose of waste correctly.
+Healthy fats especially essential fatty acids (omega 3s and 6s) to support Phase 1 such as oily fishes – wild-caught salmon, sardines, mackerel, and grass-fed pasture-raised meats.
+Also consume healthy fats such as olive oil, grass-fed butter, and coconut oil that will put less stress on your liver and help your cells to dispose of waste correctly.

-Lots of phytonutrients such as berries and dark green leafy vegetables, beets, endive, cucumbers, garlic onions, artichoke and sprouted seeds.
+Lots of phytonutrients such as berries and dark green leafy vegetables, beets, endive, cucumbers, garlic onions, artichoke, and sprouted seeds.

 You may need some additional supplementation support in order to get your digestion working better.

-Working with our team can help you determine what foods and what supplementation will get you the wonderful healthy results you are seeking.
-Don’t continue to suffer and spend money on futile 14 day cleanses.
+Working with our team can help you determine what foods and supplementation will get you the wonderful healthy results you are seeking.
+Don’t continue to suffer and spend money on futile 14-day cleanses.
 Detox to lose weight and gain energy with our team’s help who is properly trained to help you dig into the foundations of your health and put together a bio individual plan specifically designed for your needs.